-The rear brake assembly mounts to the axle, and rides along a track in the swing arm so it stays in place when the wheel is moved during chain adjustment.
+The rear brake assembly mounts to the axle and rides along a track in the swingarm, so it stays in place when the wheel moves during chain adjustment.

-The bearings are the only part of the hub that spin, and are the only connection between the hub and the axle.
+The bearings are the only part of the wheel hub that spins and are the only connection between the hub and the axle.

 (These particular bearings are from factory links.
 They are double shielded, pre-greased, and I highly recommend them.
-They go for $20 on Amazon.com, and you can buy yours HERE.)
+They go for $20 and you can buy yours HERE.)

-The spacers and bearings must all be an exact length so the swing arm is not pulled together, or pushed apart.
-If any component is damaged or out of spec, it needs to be replaced.
+The spacers and bearings must all be an exact length, so the swing arm is not pulled together, or pushed apart.
+If any component of the wheel hub is damaged or out of spec, it needs to be replaced.